ggreer/geoff.greer.fm/_posts/2012-09-03-profiling-ag-writing-my-own-scandir.md

 };
 {% endhighlight %}

-This is sort of an unusual structure; parents don't have pointers to their children.
-That's because they don't need to.
+This is sort of an unusual structure.
+Parents don't have pointers to their children, but they don't need to.
 I simply allocate the ignore struct, search the directory, then free the struct.
 This is done around [line 340 of search.c](https://github.com/ggreer/the_silver_searcher/blob/3deff34b45fa7e41bb9d7219029d8126c201bda5/src/search.c#L341).
 Searching is recursive, so children are freed before their parents.

 The final change was to [rewrite `filename_filter()`](https://github.com/ggreer/the_silver_searcher/blob/3deff34b45fa7e41bb9d7219029d8126c201bda5/src/ignore.c#L204).
 Now, it calls `fnmatch()` on every entry in the ignore struct passed to it.
 If none of those match and `ig->parent` isn't `NULL`, it repeats the process with the parent ignore struct.